Grounding Natural Language to SQL Translation with Data-Based Self-Explanations: Methodologies

 \item\textit{Rule 2 (Projection Enhancement Rule).} We observe that every column referenced in a SQL query (irrespective of the associated operator) provides valuable hints for provenance.
 Therefore, we extract all columns used in the original SQL query and incorporate them as additional projection columns.
 Besides that, we also include the primary keys of those referenced tables as part of the projection columns.

 Acknowledge that retrieving all columns in the referenced tables for provenance may be more straightforward.
 However, introducing this rule can aid in crafting a more concise explanation using more relevant provenance information. \item\textit{Rule 3 (Aggregation Deconstructive Rule).} Since aggregation functions (and the {\fontfamily{pcr}\fontsize{9}{10}\selectfont \textbf{GROUP BY}} clause) may collapse input data rows, they inherently conceal the ability to track the provenance.
 Therefore, we invert the potential transformations by simply eliminating aggregation functions (and {\fontfamily{pcr}\fontsize{9}{10}\selectfont \textbf{GROUP BY}} clause) to unravel the lineage of the data\footnote{Note that these operations are temporarily excluded for query rewriting purpose.
-They will be revisited in the following phase for query semantics annotation.
-Further details can be found in the late section.}. \end{itemize}
+They will be revisited in the following phase for query semantic annotation.
+More details can be found in the later section.}. \end{itemize}

-\textbf{Example 2.} {Figure~\ref{fig: rewrite} illustrates the query rewriting process applied to the translated SQL query presented in Figure~\ref{fig: spider query}.
+\textbf{Example 2.} {Fig.~\ref{fig: rewrite} illustrates the query rewriting process applied to the translated SQL query presented in Fig.~\ref{fig: spider query}.
 The rewritten SQL query is transformed by applying Rule $2$ to retrieve the column from the condition and Rule $3$ to eliminate the aggregation by replacing it with relevant columns.}

 It is important to note that as \textsc{Cyclesql} attempts to trace the provenance information of a given query result by retrieving the relevant data records, the absence of a result from an SQL query may indicate a lack of corresponding provenance information.
-Therefore, \textsc{Cyclesql} skips this step for \textit{empty-result queries} and directly uses the operation-level semantics (refer to the subsequent section) to generate the explanation instead.
+Therefore, \textsc{Cyclesql} skips this step for \textit{empty-result queries} and uses the operation-level semantics directly (see the subsequent section) to generate the explanation instead.
 Exploring more effective strategies for managing empty-result queries within the context of \textsc{Cyclesql} could pose an interesting research problem.